Floer theory for the variation operator of an isolated singularity: Variation operator via the closed-open map

+where $q$ is the canonical map from the absolute homology to the relative one. \end{prop} \begin{proof} The proof is clear because $K_0(-)$ sends a twisted complex to the sum of its components. \end{proof}

-\end{defn} \begin{remark} $\mathcal V$ extends canonically to a functor from the wrapped Fukaya category to itself by sending morphisms between $L_1$ and $L_2$ to morphisms between second factors $\rho(L_1)$ and $\rho(L_2)$.
-But we will not use this fact in the rest of the paper. \end{remark} The name "variation" will be justified in the upcoming section.
+The name "variation" will be further justified in the upcoming section.
 In particular, we show in Theorem \ref{thm: HF is finite} below that $HF^*(\mathcal V(L) , L')$ and $HF^*(L', \mathcal V(L))$ are cohomologically finite for all $L'$.
 Therefore, it is natural to expect a compact representative $V_L$ for $\mathcal V(L)$ in a favorable situation.
 But first, let us write the following simple property of $\rho$.

 \begin{lemma} Let $f_L$ be a primitive of $\lambda\vert_L$.
 Then $f_{\rho(L)} = f_L$ near $\partial M$. \end{lemma} \begin{proof} Recall $f_{\rho(L)} = f_L\circ \rho^{-1}+F_{\rho^{-1}}$ where $F_{\rho^{-1}}$ as in \eqref{eq:F}. $F_{\rho^{-1}}$ is constant near the boundary.
 We can further assume that $F_{\rho^{-1}}$ is constantly zero near the boundary.
 When $n>2$, observe that $M$ has only one connected boundary component so that we can add a suitable constant on $F_{\rho^{-1}}$ to make it zero.
 When $n=2$, one may use the fact that $\rho^{-1}$ is isotopic to the composition of Dehn twists through compactly supported isotopy and use an explicit form of $F_\tau$ for each of Dehn twists $\tau$, e.g., as in \cite{S08}. \end{proof} With this property in mind, the construction of $V_L$ is presented in Section \ref{subsec:surgery}.
-We provide an elementary proof of this fact for surfaces.
+We provide an elementary proof of this fact for two-dimensional surfaces.